-- The key skills and targets the pupil is working on - The key experiences the pupil will have at school to help them make progress - How parents can best support their child at home (e.g. activities, resources, internet sites) - A date for the next meeting
+- The key skills and targets the pupil is working on - The key experiences the pupil will have at school to help them make progress - How parents can best support their child at home (e.g. activities, resources, internet sites)

 Additional meetings can be arranged in between these times should concerns be raised by the child, parents or staff.
 There may also be extra communication or meetings where outside professionals are involved in assessment or support for a child's needs.
 Class teachers will inform the parents and carers and pupil of their progress throughout and by the end of term ready for new targets to be set at the start of the next term.